thingsboard/thingsboard.github.io/_includes/docs/reference/performance-kubernetes-cluster-aws-eks.md

 ALARMS_PER_SECOND=1
 ```

-Here is the screenshots
+Here are the screenshots with the results:

 {% include images-gallery.html imageCollection="cluster-500k-5k-15k" %}

 #### Cost-cutting

-It is cost-effective to pay about 1$/mo per 1000 connections for EC2 instances only?
-It's all depends on your use case.
+Is it cost-effective to pay about 1$/mo per 1000 connections for EC2 instances only?
+It all depends on your use case.
 Probably you can **cut the expenses** using the **NodePort** service instead of LoadBalancer.
 It needs to advertise the **node external IP address** to some **DNS service** using **initContainer** attached to `tb-mqtt-transport` pod.
-Connecting to nodes directly will consider by AWS as **untracked** traffic and your instance can handle **up to the 1M TCP connections**.
+Connecting directly to nodes will consider by AWS as **untracked** traffic, and your instance can handle about **1M TCP connections**.
-On the application level you probably will not put a 1M connections on a single instance, because of **fault tolerance**.
+On the application level, you probably will not put a 1M connections on a single instance because of **fault tolerance**.
-In case of instance failure it will lead to the 1M reconnect requests.
+In case of instance failure, it will lead to the 1M reconnect requests.
-In the worst case scenario the MQTT clients will try to reconnect and auth immediately at the same time.
+In the worst-case scenario, the MQTT clients will try to reconnect and auth immediately at the same time.
-Sounds like self-made DDoS attack?
+Does it sound like a self-made DDoS attack?
 Exactly!
 That is not a good idea at all.
-You can try to spin up many small and cheap `ARM` arch instances like `c6g.medium` (1CPU/2Gi) for 26$ (or 13$ reserved for 3 year).
+You can try to spin up many small and cheap `ARM` arch instances like `c7g.medium` (1CPU/2Gi) for 28$ (or 13$ reserved for 3 year).
 And put about 130k connections each.
-This may cut the costs down to 1$ per 10k devices for mqtt connectivity.
+It may cut the costs down to 1$ per 10k devices for MQTT connectivity.
-You can try and share your experience with [ThingsBoard's community](https://github.com/thingsboard/thingsboard/issues).
+Please, feel free to try and share your experience with [ThingsBoard's community](https://github.com/thingsboard/thingsboard/issues).

 ## Million devices

-The goal is 1 million devices, 5k messages per second, 15k data points per second
+The goal is 1 million devices, 5k messages per second, and 15k data points per second.

-Scaling Transport node group up to 12 instances, core and rule engine up to 6.
+We are scaling the Transport node group up to 12 instances.
+Scaling up ThingsBoard core and rule engine up to 6.

 ```bash
 eksctl scale nodegroup --cluster=performance-test --nodes=12 --nodes-max=12 transport-large